Skip to main content

 Can I use FileHop for unpublished manuscripts under peer review?

-FileHop processes your files on your computer — they do not transit our servers for the file-handling tasks (annotate, OCR locally, redact, anonymize, convert, compress, merge).
+FileHop processes your files on your computer — they do not transit our servers for the file-handling tasks (annotate, redact, anonymize, convert, compress, merge).
 That reduces your exposure to third-party server risk for unpublished work relative to free online converters or cloud LLMs.
 Peer-review confidentiality, however, is your responsibility — FileHop cannot certify it for you.
 For reviewer copies in particular, the publisher's confidentiality requirements always govern.

 Does the OCR run locally or in the cloud?

-Can the OCR read handwriting, math, and tables?
+Will the OCR read handwriting, math, and tables?

 Does FileHop's redaction actually destroy the underlying text?